 - 1. Monitor Executive Board forward work plan and seek information and offer views on relevant subjects - 2.
 Monitor Review Committee work plans and seek information and offer views on relevant review subjects - 3.
 Take advice from the lead officer as required / necessary - 4.
 Arrange via lead officers for appropriate items to be placed on relevant agendas - 5.
-Liaise with and monitor the work of partner bodies in the field of the interest - 6.
-Communicate on behalf of the interest group and the Council to outside bodies - 7.
-Keep up to date with developments in the champion area - 8.
+Communicate on behalf of their interest group and the Council to gather information from outside bodies, Members and the Public to bring that knowledge/information to the Council/Executive - 6.
+Keep up to date with developments in the champion area and look at best practices and procedures within their area of interest - 7.
 Report back to the Executive Board as appropriate